SashaPatsel/coding-drills/guides/team-projects-git/README.md

 ### Introduction
-Github can be at times an incredibly useful tool, at other times, it can be very frustrating--especially when collaborating on the same repo with others.
+Github can be at times an incredibly useful tool, at other times, it can be very frustrating--especially when collaborating on the same repository with others.

 In this guide, we'll be covering topics from the basics of working with git in teams, to best practices that can help you use github seamlessly.